 Cinnamon is a natural and very safe way to get control the silverfish population in your home.
 It is a home remedy with a pleasant scent that is not dangerous to humans nor pets.
 How it works is just by putting cinnamon sticks in the drawers, cabinets, the bathroom, or near cracks and crevices where you have spotted silverfish.

 Citrus scents and fruits also serve the same purpose.
 They are a great natural remedy to eliminate this pest.
 Essential oils can be used as well, or the peels of the fruit.
-Place them or spray with the scent in places where you suspect silverfish are hiding or go to eat.
+Place them or in places where you suspect silverfish are hiding or go to eat.

-Note- Do not use it on the fabric as it can cause damage to the cloth.
+Note – Do not use it on fabrics as it can cause damage to the cloth.

-- Buy a dehumidifier and place it in the bathroom, the basement or any room with high humidity.
+- Buy couple of dehumidifiers and place them in the bathroom, the basement or any room with high humidity.

 - Keep your house clean and do not hoard unnecessary old newspapers, letters, books and magazines.